CI-MSU Online Chinese Course 1A-4B

 on and clarify their independent learning experience.
 The course format

-is (a) four-day self-study and submission of daily assignments to and (b) one mandatory lab session using which is taught by highly qualified instructors who are native speakers of
+is (a) four-day self-study and submission of daily assignments to Blackboard (Learning Management System) and (b) one mandatory lab session (synchronous) which is taught by highly qualified instructors who are native speakers of

 Chinese.
 Thus, the courses capitalize on the advantages of both the

 There are specific technology requirements for the successful online